marcelkawski/heart-disease-predictor/README.md

 * Python 3.7

 ## Features
-* training the neural network using training data Learning is done using stochastic gradient descent algorithm.
+* training the neural network using training data (Learning is done using stochastic gradient descent algorithm.)
 * checking effectiveness of the neural network using testing data

+All layers (except the last one which is linear) are sigmoidal.

 ## Status
 Project is finished but we can improve our network using some artifical inteligence algorithms which can make effectiveness higher.